 How do you become a trainee?

-By taking part in a traineeship program as an employer, you may be eligible for up to $4,000 in Government incentives per trainee.
+As an employer, if you take part in a traineeship program you may be eligible for Government incentives.

 - Are an effective way of attracting and recruiting staff